 It offers an authentic, unfiltered look at parenting, embracing the mess, chaos, and beauty of motherhood.
 According to its page description on Spotify, it is a “judgment-free community for honest, relatable stories and advice on raising strong, independent children.”

 Momma-Sota grew from a small lifestyle page into a home of refreshing, new content on motherhood and parenting.
-Currently, Momma-Sota has a solid line-up of podcast content and around 2,500 followers on its Facebook page, where it is most commonly active.
+Currently, Momma-Sota has a solid line-up of podcast content with thousands of “momma’s” joining the community.

 Born and raised in Minnesota, Monica Lois Sykora Eickman grew up in a humble home in Brooklyn Park.
-She’s the middle child of all three girls, who are all into sports.
+She’s the third of four children, who are all into sports.
 Monica finished a degree in Sports Exercise Science.

 When attending school, Monica wanted to be an ophthalmologist and undergo Lasik eye surgery.
 However, she decided not to pursue this as she didn’t want to spend another four years studying.